amrit-eu/Coriolis-data-processing-chain-for-Argo-floats-container/README.md

 ## Run image in your environment

+Several use cases exist to run the decoder :

+1. **The runtime environment is available on your server** : Then you will just need to reference it through an environment variable, the first execution will be quick.
+2. **You don't have access to the runtime environment** : Then the runtime environment will be loaded into a Docker image and uploaded on first execution which could take some time (as an example the Matlab environment size is around 12GB).

+In this section we propose two ways to run the decoder, it's up to you to choose the one you prefer :

+1. using only Docker (is documented only if you have the decoder runtime environment on your server)
+2. using Docker compose plugin (is documented in both cases)

+### Using Docker

-- Prepare your data
+- Prepare your data.
-- Define next variables to configure the decoder on your environment
+- Define next variables to configure the decoder on your environment.

 ```bash
 DECODER_IMAGE=ghcr.io/euroargodev/coriolis-data-processing-chain-for-argo-floats-container # decoder image path